karllovepolicy/Data_Visual_Final_Tutorial/README.md

-# Final Project: <br> Exploring cash use as a transit fare payment method in the Greater Seattle Area
+# Final Project:
+## Exploring cash use as a transit fare payment method in the Greater Seattle Area

 ## Course: PUBPOL 599 B Visual Analytics for Policy and Management - Winter 2019